paluigi/imf-gmm-download/README.md

 # imf-gmm-download
- Download and send via email athe GMM report from IMF
+ Download and send via email the GMM report from IMF using Mailgun.
+ Also saves the report in a Minio bucket and sends a status repost via Telegram.